SkinnersWinners/CrowdMovieTag/CrowdMovieTag/DevNotes/Notes.md

-﻿Sam's todo list for this branch
+﻿Sam's todo list for the Controller Branch

 Branch TODO:

 - Add Error Handling
 - Add Model binding --> I should do this with steve
+- Add database context
 	- Movie
 	- Tags
 	- Users